NuwanSubasingha99/Heart-Disease-prediction-Application/README.md

-## Heart Disease Prediction Model
+## Heart Disease Prediction Model , Server And UI

 ### Overview

-This project aims to build a machine learning model to predict heart disease using a dataset containing various medical attributes.
-The project involves data preprocessing, model training, hyperparameter tuning, and saving the final model using Python libraries such as `scikit-learn` and `pickle`.
+This project aims to build a machine learning model to predict heart disease using a dataset containing various medical attributes. create a flask server and UI for manage user request and predict the results.
+The project involves data preprocessing, model training, hyperparameter tuning, saving the final model using Python libraries such as `scikit-learn` and `pickle` create flask server, create and Ui .

 ### Dataset